• Economy & Enterprise Hayley Beckley - One for Solace (work in progress). Photo credit: Kate Rossin

 Exploration of Materials

-Current exhibition
+2016 exhibition

 Entrepreneurship and the strength of collaboration are underpinning themes across this year's Made in the Middle.
-The work in the exhibition also reveals new developments within the craft sector, particularly the use of digital technologies.
+The work in the exhibition also revealed new developments within the craft sector, particularly the use of digital technologies.

-Each exhibitor has a distinctive practice, but elements of their approaches or their careers overlap.
+Each exhibitor has a distinctive practice, but elements of their approaches or their careers overlapped.
 For this exhibition, their work is explored within four themes: value to the economy and the enterprising spirit, the importance of material knowledge, cultural importance of craft practice, and the contribution of craft to society.

 Economically, craft is a vital source of revenue and innovation to the UK.
 It 'generates £3.4 billion for the UK economy [with] 150,000 people...employed in businesses driven by craft skills.'
 (Crafts Council, 2014)